 Each Syncrude Participant is responsible for marketing its own share of SCO and associated by-products, such as sulphur.
 COSP takes title to its SCO at Syncrude's plant gate.
-It is then transported by a pipeline dedicated for use by the Syncrude Participants to Edmonton where SCO volumes are sold or arrangements are made for storage or further transportation to markets in Canada and the United States through a system of inter-connected pipelines, storage locations and to a limited extent, railways.
+It is then transported by a pipeline dedicated for use by the Syncrude Participants to Edmonton where SCO volumes are sold or arrangements are made for storage or further transportation to markets in Canada and the United States.
 There are three refineries in or near Edmonton that combined consume approximately 425,000 barrels per day of crude oil including between 190,000 to 240,000 barrels per day of various synthetic crude oils such as SCO and there are approximately 150 refineries in Canada and the United States in total.
 Canadian Oil Sands has storage capacity in the Edmonton area to facilitate its marketing arrangements.

 SCO sales contracts are typically negotiated directly with refiners throughout Canada and the United States but Canadian Oil Sands also contracts with marketing and trading companies and other producers.
 Typical contract terms are based on 30, 60 or 90 day arrangements which continue unless terminated but are occasionally made for longer terms.
 SCO is usually priced each month on the basis of Canadian and United States market prices, which reflect the market balance between supply and demand for crude oil, transportation costs, market access, available pipeline and rail capacity and refined product values.
-Sales of SCO represented 90 per cent of our total consolidated sales in 2013 (2012 - 96 per cent).
+Sales of SCO represented 90 per cent of our total consolidated sales in 2014 (2013 - 90 per cent).
 The balance of Canadian Oil Sands sales is primarily comprised of sales of other crude oil, which the Corporation purchases from third parties to facilitate certain transportation arrangements or to fulfill sales commitments with customers when there are shortfalls in estimated Syncrude production.
-Sulphur is removed as part of the upgrading process and currently the majority of sulphur production is sold with the remainder stockpiled as blocks at Syncrude's Mildred Lake plant site.
+Sulphur is removed as part of the upgrading process and is either sold or stockpiled on blocks at Syncrude's Mildred Lake plant site.